 A “Wiki-Life”–what would your wiki-life say about you?

-With the help of Wikipedia and my own sketchy memory, I have embarked on a little adventure to highlight some of the events from my 70 years of life that have somehow stuck with me, or that in revisiting the years on Wikipedia have “moved me” to discuss them here.
+With the help of Wikipedia and my own sketchy memory, I have embarked on a little adventure to highlight some of the events from my 75 years of life (3/4 of a century people tell me) that have somehow stuck with me, or that in revisiting the years on Wikipedia have “moved me” to discuss them here.

 In light of keeping this as long as it is, and not any longer, the significant others of my life–grandparents, parents, aunts, uncles, cousins, siblings, wives, ex-wives, girlfriends, friends, and assorted in-laws and out-laws–(except for my kids)–will have to remain absent from this list.